 Inflammatory Bowel Diseases

-30% of Inflammatory Bowel Disease patients relapse every year.1,2
+Under current protocol, 30% of IBD patients relapse every year.1,2

 Cellvizio® Clinical Value